GluuFederation/docs-casa-prod/docs/source/administration/admin-console.md

 ## Local database

-This header contains the settings Casa uses to establish a connection to the underlying database (LDAP or couchbase).
-These settings are made by the application installer and there is no need to apply any change afterwards.
+This section contains settings used by Casa to establish a connection to the underlying database (LDAP or couchbase).
+These settings are prepared by the application installer and there is no need to apply any change afterwards.
 Update these settings only if the application needs to be tested against a different database Server.

 ![local-ldap](../img/admin-console/LocalDatabase.png)